 In the end, students come away with new skills, new knowledge, and the chance to put what they learned into practice.
 Interested in joining a summer research position this year?
-Applications for UBC Physics & Astronomy USRAs are now being accepted until January 31st, 2022.
+Applications for UBC Physics & Astronomy USRAs are open each year from December 1st until January 31st.
 Make sure to check out the department web page for more information!

 - Review BC Physics & Astronomy USRA application guidelines: including USRAs opportunities by Natural Sciences and Engineering Research Council Summar Student Research Awards (NSERC USRAs), UBC Science Undergraduate Research Experience (SURE) Awards and UBC Work Learn International Research Awards (WLIURA).